bee-queue/bee-queue/README.md

 - `getEvents`: boolean, default true.
 Disable if this queue does not need to receive job events.
 - `sendEvents`: boolean, default true.
 Disable if this worker does not need to send job events back to other queues.
 - `removeOnSuccess`: boolean, default false.
 Enable to keep memory usage down by automatically removing jobs from Redis when they succeed.
 - `catchExceptions`: boolean, default false.
-Only enable if you want exceptions thrown by the [handler](#queueprocessconcurrency-handlerjob-done) to be caught by Bee-Queue and interpreted as job failures.
+Only enable if you want exceptions thrown by the [handler](#queueprototypeprocessconcurrency-handlerjob-done) to be caught by Bee-Queue and interpreted as job failures.
 Communicating failures via `done(err)` is preferred.

 ### Properties
 - `name`: string, the name passed to the constructor.
 - `keyPrefix`: string, the prefix used for all Redis keys associated with this queue.
 - `paused`: boolean, whether the queue instance is paused.
 Only true if the queue is in the process of closing.
-- `settings`: object; the settings determined between those passed and the defaults
+- `settings`: object, the settings determined between those passed and the defaults

 ### Queue Local Events